 As May 11 was upon us, former Senior civil servant entrusted with de-containment Jean Castex already drafted an emergency domestic re-containment scheme.
 Now Prime Minister, and a week after appointing his new office, they were working on targeted re-containment.
 One of the major issues is to avoid implementing a national lockdown, especially because of the economic consequences it could lead to.

 Interview on Monday July 20 by France info, health minister Olivier Véran said the government came up with 4 re-containment scenarios, from the least serious to general re-containment in the worst of cases.
 “We have a graduated plan: protecting fragile people in nursing homes, isolated and fragile people, elderly people and son on”, he says.
-So, to avoid the worst-case scenario, preventive measures are said to be implemented including possibility to get tested without a prescription or enjoy saliva tests.
+So, to avoid the worst-case scenario, preventive measures have been with always harsher restrictions, depending on the severity of the situation.
 But what are the four scenarios and matching measures considered by the government?

 The first case, the least serious, is the one some part of the country is currently in: the epidemic is under control, the population is being tested, clusters are tracked down and so are contact cases, suspicious and confirmed cases are isolated and barrier gestures shall be maintained.